-If you missed out on seeing Halley’s Comet in 1986, you’ll have an opportunity this week to see not the comet (it won’t return to the Sun’s vicinity until the summer of 2061), but bits and pieces of it.
-The orbit of Halley’s Comet very nearly intersects the orbit of the Earth at a portion in our orbit during the first week of May.
-Obviously, the comet is not there now, but the dusty debris left in the wake of previous apparitions of this famous comet flows along its orbit like a river of cosmic rubble.
+If you missed out on seeing Halley’s Comet in 1986, you’ll have an opportunity to see pieces of the comet in early May (though the comet itself will not return to the Sun’s vicinity until the summer of 2061).
+This is because Halley’s Comet’s orbit nearly intersects the Earth’s orbit during the first week of May.
+Although the comet is not there now, the dusty debris left in the wake of previous apparitions of this famous comet flows along like a river of cosmic rubble.

 When Earth passes through this region of space these tiny particles crash into our atmosphere at high speeds and are consumed in a fiery streak of light—a meteor, or “shooting star,” is the result.

-From mid-northern latitudes, the radiant (from where the meteors appear to emanate) rises about 1:30 a.m. local daylight time, scarcely two hours before morning twilight begins to interfere.
+The meteors appear to spill out of the “water jar” of the Aquarius constellation.
+They are named after one of the brightest stars in Aquarius, Eta Aquarii.
+From mid-northern latitudes, the radiant (from where the meteors appear to emanate) rises at about 3:00 a.m. local daylight time, scarcely two hours before morning twilight begins to interfere.
 At peak activity, from latitude 26-degrees north—that’s around Brownsville, Texas, or the Florida Keys – about a dozen shower members can be seen per hour by a single observer with good sky conditions.
 But that number falls to practically zero north of latitude 40-degrees.

 But don’t give up hope, for you still might want to check out the sky for the chance at sighting a very special kind of meteor: an Earthgrazer.